wp-plugins/squirrly-seo/readme.txt

 = 1.0.5 =
 * Added custom author bio to avoid multiple author boxes
 * Update the theme css for more themes
+* Added [starbox] shortcode to show starbox in content or widgets

 = 1.0.4 =
 * Added an option to restrict author box just for post and pages